cuno/pandrew-xwhatsit-utility/README.md

 - I added a search for old and refactored USB VID and PID.

 I have tested this version of the utility in Linux.

+This version will only find one xwhatsit keyboard on the system.
+So only use it when there is one xwhatsit keyboard connected.

 Below is the text of the original README file.
 -------------------------------